 In cases of serious bodily injury, the recoverable damages for those injured in a trucking crash can be equally or even more significant.
 Once again, economic losses such as lost wages can be recovered.
 In addition, medical expenses (past, current and future) can be recovered along with loss of earning capacity.
 Noneconomic losses such as pain and suffering, mental anguish, and loss of consortium can also be recovered.
 Finally, in cases of willful, malicious or intentional conduct on the part of those responsible for a trucking accident, punitive damages can be awarded as well.

-At Burnett Law, P.A., we have experience dealing with trucking accidents, determining who is responsible, and bringing those responsible to justice.
-Our personal injury attorneys have tried many cases before juries throughout Florida.
-If you have been in an accident involving a large truck, semi-truck, tractor-trailer, or other commercial truck, or have lost a loved one in a trucking accident, please contact us for a free consultation.
+If you have been in an accident involving a large truck, semi-truck, tractor-trailer or any other commercial truck, or have lost a loved one in a trucking accident, please contact us for a free consultation at 813.221.5000.
 Our experienced trial attorneys will sit down with you to discuss your case and, if hired, treat your case with the kind of attention and care that it deserves.